 the refugee identity as a transformative position.
 Arguing that aesthetics should

 be central to the conceptualization of critical refugee studies, he shows how representational

 structures can galvanize or marginalize refugees, depending upon how refugee aesthetics

 He has also co-edited a special issue of the

 Canadian Review of American Studies, titled, "Vietnam, War, and the Global Imagination.”
 Other recent publications have

 MELUS: Multi-Ethnic Literature of the U.S.; The Journal of Commonwealth Literature;

-Television & New Media,
+Television & New Media;

-Journal of Asian American Studies, and the
+The Oxford Encyclopedia of Asian American Literature and Culture; and the

 Global Asian American Popular Cultures anthology.